ericspod/PiProjects/backupserver/README.md

 When your pi restarts it should start the server immediately, you can then connect to the pi and access the server at http://10.3.141.1 if you've setup RaspAP.

+To backup files you'll need something you can plug into your pi, either a USB thumb drive or a memory card adapter.
+The original idea was to setup a Pi Zero W to run the server with a micro-USB SD card reader for backing up raw image files from a DSLR.